nathanmarz/specter-wiki/List-of-Macros.md

 `(path & path)`

-Same as calling comp-paths, except it caches the composition of the static part of the path for later re-use (when possible).
+Same as calling `comp-paths`, except it caches the composition of the static part of the path for later re-use (when possible).
 For almost all idiomatic uses of Specter provides huge speedup.
 This macro is automatically used by the select/transform/setval/replace-in/etc. macros.